-The statements above are explained and justified on the following pages.
+The statements above are explained and justified within this document.

-GENERAL BACKGROUND
+3. GENERAL BACKGROUND

 Hilti anchor and post-installed rebar systems carrying an approval, installed according to the manufacturer's installation instructions and in base materials within the scope of the approval do not require on-site testing for performance verification.
 Generally speaking, you will encounter just three situations when on-site testing should be performed: